Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_edge_iot_ops/_index.md

 linkTitle: "Edge and IoT Operations"
 weight: 10
 description: >-
-  The deployment scenarios in this section will show you how to work with Azure Edge and IoT Operations capabilities and features.
+  The deployment scenarios in this section will show you how to work with Edge computing scenarios and Azure IoT Operations capabilities and features.
 ---